Musical Barista Girl dialog 1 - Six-Oak-Tree

 [Spoken — narrator or action]

 Eloisa steps out from behind the counter.
 She walks through the room, smiling at some, winking at others, gently touching someone's shoulder.
-She moves to the center of the caf; and begins to sing.
+She moves to the center of the cafe and begins to sing.

 [Music builds, customers join in humming, clapping]